enso-org/enso/doc/design/syntax/syntax.md

 ```

 We can also type the whole function using any broader type.
 In order to
-understand what a subtype of a function, visualize it's transformation as arrows
+understand what a subtype of a function is, visualize its transformation as
-between categories.
-The above function takes any value from a set `Natural` and
+arrows between categories.
+The above function takes any value from a set
-set `Text` and transforms it to some value in set `String`.
-We can use any wider
+`Natural` and set `Text` and transforms it to some value in set `String`.
+We can
-type instead:
+use any wider type instead:

 ```haskell
 addAlias : Natural -> Text -> Type